viktorpovazhuk/ship_segmentation_test_task/README.md

 ## TODO

+- [x] Retrain the model with corrected dice score using W&B for logging
 - [ ] Change loss function to Focal Loss -> retrain a model
 - [x] Change structure of project and add .toml file for installation
 - [ ] Use rle function from Kaggle